4 Days in Budapest: A Fun Itinerary for First-Timers

 If you want to take photos with no tourists around you, you’ll have to visit Fisherman’s Bastion very early in the morning or late in the afternoon.

-Apart from the upper towers, which cost 1000 HUF (less than 4 euros) to access, all the other towers and balconies are completely free to stroll around.
+Apart from the upper towers, which cost 1500 HUF to access, all the other towers and balconies are completely free to stroll around.

 Fishermans Bastion